KQask/Yolov8-AI-tracking/README.md

 The mouse inputs will be passed over through to the Arduino Leonardo which is replicated on the other end PC.
 This solution produces close to zero latency mouse movements and inputs.
 The Moonlight/Sunshine client or OBS with NDI plugin and a network switch allows access to the other PC's screens with relatively low latency.

 ## Features
-- High-performance screen capture (currently being re-coded for better FPS and lower latency)
+- High-performance screen capture (currently being re-coded for faster inference)
 - AI-based tracking module (prototype)
 - Colorbot integration (in progress)
 - Smoothing, FOV, and recoil control system (RCS)